Serengeti National Park the Best National Park 2020

 Guided nature walks are also carried out in Serengeti and they involve walking on foot while exploring the savannah in the national park and getting a close experience with the natural surroundings in the national park.

-This activity is carried out in the company of an armed ranger guide as the visitors get to learn how to track animals from their footprints and also enjoy seeing wildlife species on foot in Serengeti national park.
+This activity is carried out in the company of an armed ranger guide as the visitors get to learn how to track animals from their footprints and also enjoy seeing wildlife species on foot in the park.

 Maasai villages are also visited during safaris to Serengeti.
 During these visits, the tourists interact with the local community and get to know more about their way of life, culture and traditions among other amazing facts.